sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 .. note:: The amount of data that you can transfer using the sandboxes is very limited, in the order of a few megabytes (less than **100MB**).
 This means that you should normally limit the input sandbox to a few script files and the output sandbox to the stderr and stdout files.

 Once you have the jdl ready, you can submit it to multiple clusters with ``glite-*`` commands.
-The Workload Management System (WMS) will schedule your job on a grid worker node.
+The Workload Management System (WMS) will schedule your job on a Grid worker node.
 The purpose of WMS is to distribute and manage tasks across computing resources.
 More specifically, the WMS will accept your job, assign it to the most appropriate Computing Element (CE), record the job status and retrieve the output.

-The following animations illustrate the grid lifecycle as described above:
+The following animations illustrate the Grid lifecycle as described above:

 * `Grid WMS animation`_
 * `Grid job status animation`_